Asia–Canada relations

-Canada-Asia relations are relations between Canada and Asian countries.
+Canada has various ties to Asian countries.
 These include bilateral relations between Canada and individual Asian states and multilateral relations through groups such as Asia-Pacific Economic Cooperation.

 Historical relations

 Canada's relations with Asia stem from their respective pasts, particularly with those countries who are also members of the British Commonwealth of Nations.
 This is because until the Balfour Declaration of 1926 Canada's foreign affairs were mainly handled by Britain.
 Canada also shares a colonial past with Asian countries previously under French rule, Indochina which is namely Vietnam, Laos and Cambodia.
 Prior to the establishment of bilateral ties between Asia and Canada, thousands of Chinese and Japanese immigrants arrived in Canada throughout the 19th century.

 Direct engagement with Asia began in 1919 with the formation of the League of Nations.
 Canada was one of the founding members, which also included the Asian states of China, Japan and Thailand, then known as Siam.

 The 1923 Chinese Immigration Act banned all immigrants from China, except for those with the title of Diplomat, Merchant or Foreign student.
 The Act was repealed in 1947.

 In 1929 Canada opened a legation in Tokyo.

 The next significant interaction with Asia was the Canadian's involvement in fighting the Japanese in World War II.
 During the War the majority of Japanese-Canadians were placed in internment camps under the War Measures Act.

 Canada also partook in the Korean War.

 Bilateral diplomatic ties with China were established in 1971, when the two countries exchanged ambassadors.
 This was followed by a 1973 visit to China by Canadian Prime Minister Pierre Trudeau.

 Today, Asian Canadians comprise about 11.73% of Canada's total population.